layaxx/bambirds-situation-editor/README.md

 Controls are described on the page.

-Note that Browser shortcuts such as `Ctrl + R` for reload or `F12` for dev tools may not work unless on of the input fields is selected, due to global event listeners.
+Note that Browser shortcuts such as `Ctrl + R` for reload or `F12` for dev tools may not work when at least one object is selected.

 ## Future Development

 ### Known Bugs

-- scaling of multiple objects does not work well when used with multiplier (Ctrl key)

 ### Possible new Features